What Airport Will You Fly Into?

 The highlight is Manuel Antonio National Park, where visitors can see monkeys, sloths, and tropical birds while hiking to white sand beaches and turquoise coves.

-Quepos – The main local town and marina hub just outside Manuel Antonio.
-It has shops, local restaurants, fishing charters, and access to Marina Pez Vela.
+Quepos: The main local town and marina hib just outside Manuel Antonio.
+It has shops, local restaurants, fishing Charters and access to Marina Pez Vela.

-National Park Area – The quieter end of the road closest to the park entrance.
-Many boutique hotels and eco-lodges are located here, making it easy to walk to the park for hiking, wildlife viewing, and beaches inside the reserve.
+National Park Area: The quieter end of the road closest to the park entrance.
+Many boutique hotels and eco-lodges are located here, making it easy to walk to the park hiking, wildlife viewing and beaches inside the reserve.

 Manuel Antonio is about a 2.5 to 3 hour drive from Juan Santamaría International Airport and approximately 5.5 to 6 hours from Daniel Oduber Quirós International Airport.